sferich888/cert_bot/README.md

-Cert Bot
+Cert Bot [standalone]
 ========

-Certificate Training Certificate Authority
+Certificate Traning Certificate Authority

 The idea of this project is to explain how an [OpenSSL](http://www.openssl.org/) [Certificate Authority](http://www.openssl.org/docs/apps/ca.html#) Works, and